acdh-oeaw/graphviewer/docs/userdocs.rst

 .. _Component Metadata Framework: http://clarin.eu/cmdi

-In *CMD*, metadata schemas are defined by profiles, that are constructed out of reusable components  - collections of metadata fields.
+In *CMD*, metadata schemas are defined by profiles that are constructed out of reusable components  - collections of metadata fields.
 The components can contain other components, and they can be reused in multiple profiles.
 Furthermore, every CMD element (metadata field) refers via a PID to a data category to indicate unambiguously how the content of the field in a metadata description should be interpreted (Broeder et al., 2010).